RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Linux:**

 On Linux you need to supply your own game engine binary as few (if any) games are distributed with the Linux release of OpenBOR.
 Download the .7z archive from the [https://github.com/DCurrent/openbor](https://github.com/DCurrent/openbor) repository.
 The file you want is _OpenBOR_3.0_6391.AppImage_ which is located inside the LINUX/OpenBOR folder.
+If you need an older engine for some specific game, then you may need to download an earlier release instead.

 Copy this file to the game directory and make it executable using the command `chmod +x OpenBOR_3.0_6391.AppImage`